FrancescoCeruti/linux-show-player/docs/user/list_layout.md

 * The last column show an icon for the "next-action" (what should be done after "post wait")<br>
     ![running](_static/icons/cue-select-next.svg){.align-middle} Select next<br>
     ![paused](_static/icons/cue-trigger-next.svg){.align-middle} Trigger next<br>

+Columns can be reorder via `Drag&Drop`, or toggled via `Right-Click` on the header, some columns cannot be hidden.
+You must save the show to persist this changes.

 ### Right Panel